 What Is Pre-Approval?

 Pre-approval is a more formal, rigorous process that involves a thorough examination of your finances.
 When you apply for pre-approval, you'll complete a full mortgage application and provide documentation to verify your income (pay stubs, W-2s, tax returns), assets (bank statements), employment, and credit history.
 The lender will run a hard credit check and review all your financial documents.
+The Consumer Financial Protection Bureau outlines the standard documentation lenders use during this verification step.

 After this comprehensive review, the lender issues a pre-approval letter stating the specific loan amount you're approved for, subject to finding a property and final underwriting.
 This letter is essentially a conditional commitment from the lender to loan you money.